samanbaboli/SMS-gateways/README.md

 # Sms Gateways
-Using this Node.js REST-full API you'll be able to send SMS using multiple services.
+Using this Node.js REST-ful API you'll be able to send SMS using multiple services.

-For example if you're a SAAS company maybe your customers want to integrate their sms panel with your platfrom and use it for sending SMS.

 ### Add your web service: